llmdeveloper47/Qwen-Qwen3-0.6B-Deployment-vLLM/START_HERE.md

 Solution: Downgrade to PyTorch 2.4.0 (see Phase 2, Step 5)

-### "ONNX Runtime not found"
+### "FlashAttention not used" (Warning during inference)

-Cause: optimum[onnxruntime-gpu] not installed
+Cause: Model not in FP16/BF16 or has attention mask incompatibility

+Solution: This is normal - memory-efficient attention is used as fallback (still fast)

+### "Accelerate version too old"

+Cause: BitsAndBytes requires accelerate>=0.26.0

+Solution: pip install 'accelerate>=0.26.0' --upgrade

+### "BitsAndBytes version error"

+Cause: Need bitsandbytes>=0.43.2 for device_map support

-Solution: pip install optimum[onnxruntime-gpu] onnx onnxruntime-gpu
+Solution: pip install 'bitsandbytes>=0.43.2' --upgrade

-### "ONNX conversion slow or fails"

-Cause: First-time conversion takes 30-60s

-Solution: Be patient.
-ONNX model is cached for future runs

 ### "AWQ/GPTQ not working"